How the Section 174 Tax Code Changes Caused a White-Collar Job Crash

 Ok, this needs to be fleshed out.
 But I find myself repeating this to a lot of people lately, so I’m going to stick a summary here, until I can flesh it out into a full essay.

-I talk up Section 174 pretty frequently online because I really think it’s the root cause of the white collar job crash that started at the beginning of 2023, and most people who followed up and read up on it have come back and agreed with me, but it’s incredible how many people don’t know anything about it.
+I talk up the 2017-2022 changes to the US tax code’s Section 174 pretty frequently online because I really think it’s the root cause of the white collar job crash that started at the beginning of 2023, and most people who followed up and read up on it have come back and agreed with me, but it’s incredible how many people don’t know anything about it.

 It has to do with the tax changes passed in 2017.
-A procedural rule called “Budget Reconciliation”, originally passed in 1974, allows Congress to put through tax cuts without the possibility of a filibuster by including really draconian changes to balance the cuts, scheduled to take effect later on, down the road.
-In 2017, these balancing changes were included and scheduled to take effect in June of 2022.
+A procedural rule called “Budget Reconciliation”, originally passed in 1974, allows Congress to put through tax cuts without the possibility of a filibuster by including tax revenue increaseas to balance the cuts, scheduled to take effect later on down the road.
+In 2017, the tax cuts were large, and the shortfall had to be made up for, at least on paper, in the original plan, to get it passed without worrying about it getting filibustered in the Senate.
+So correspondingly large balancing changes were included and scheduled to take effect in 2022.

-Congress has used the Budget Reconcialiation rules to pass filibuster-proof packages many times before, but in the past, before the cuts actually took affect, they re-legislated it and fixed the later draconian measures before they could take effect do any damage.
-This time, however, Congress — and this isn’t a slight against either party, it’s a slight against both — they all just sat on their hands for five years and did nothing.
+Congress has used the Budget Reconciliation rules to pass filibuster-proof packages many times before, but in the past, before the later draconian increases were due to take effect, they re-legislated it and fixed the measures before they could begin and do any damage.
+This time, however, Congress — and this isn’t a slight against either party, it’s a reflection on both — they all just sat on their hands for five years and did nothing.
 Right through Dec 2022, everybody assumed that Congress would pass a law preventing the changes from taking affect…

 …And they didn’t.